-The Centre offers graduate studies leading to the award of the Master of Health Personnel Education degree (9000) by formal coursework and project, and a Doctor of Philosophy degree (1840) by research.
+The Centre offers graduate studies leading to the award of the Master of Health Personnel Education degree (9000) by formal coursework and project, or by research thesis (2885), and a Doctor of Philosophy degree (1840) by research.
 These studies are directed towards the improvement of both the organization and the teaching in institutions responsible for training students in the health profession.
 Consequently, participants in this program are usually the teachers of such students.